Cover photo by Ilse Hulme.

 Habitat

-The Painted Sprite is a shade loving species.
-It inhabits slow-flowing parts of forested or densely wooded streams and rivers, often with a jumbled undergrowth of tall grasses, bushes, sticks and ferns etc. They are often found where the tree canopy is closed over.
-However they also occur at glades and clearings within this habitat, but never far from shade.
-Pseudagrion hageni also occurs in dark swamp forest along the KwaZulu-Natal coast.
+The Painted Sprite is a shade-loving species.
+It inhabits slow-flowing parts of forested or densely wooded streams and rivers, often with a jumbled undergrowth of tall grasses, bushes, sticks, and ferns, etc. They are frequently found where the tree canopy is closed over.
+However, the Painted Sprite also occurs at glades and clearings within this habitat, but never far from shade.
+Pseudagrion hageni also inhabits in dark swamp forests along the KwaZulu-Natal coast.

-Requires clean water, and is often found in places where the water is dark and tannin stained.
+The Painted Sprite requires clean water and is often found in places where the water is dark and tannin-stained.
 Painted sprites are intolerant of turbid, muddy water.

 Photo by Ryan Tippett